 The key benefit of geofencing in geolocation advertising is that it allows you to engage with potential customers when they are near your business, increasing the chances of attracting foot traffic and boosting sales.

-Geofencing technology relies on various location data sources, including GPS, Wi-Fi, cellular networks, and even Bluetooth beacons.
+Geofencing technology relies on various location data sources, including GPS, Wi-Fi, cellular networks, and Bluetooth beacons.
 These sources provide real-time location information, allowing businesses to precisely target users based on their proximity to physical locations.

 Overall, geofencing is a versatile tool within geolocation advertising that empowers businesses to engage with their audience in real time, making it an important asset for marketers across various industries.